Confidence Intervals for Seroprevalence: Standard Interval Constructions in Seroprevalence Surveys

-For each parameter (e.g., $p_1$), we take a large number of replicates of $X$ at each value of an evenly spaced grid around the estimated value of the parameter (e.g., $0.001,\dotsc,\hat{p}_{n,1}, \dotsc, 2\cdot\hat{p}_{n,1}$), holding the other five parameters (e.g., $p_2$, $p_3$, $n_1$, $n_2$, $n_3$) fixed at their observed values (e.g., $\hat{p}_{n,2}$, $\hat{p}_{n,3}$, $n_1$, $n_2$, $n_3$).\footnote{Due to the computational simplicity of the intervals discussed in this section, we measure coverage with 100,000 replications.
-We use 10,000 replications when we return to this experiment in Section \ref{sec:backtoprev}.} For each method at each combination of parameter values and sample sizes, we compute the proportion of replicates for which the true value of $\pi$ (i.e., the value of $\pi$ associated with the parameterization) is below, contained in, or above the corresponding confidence interval with nominal coverage probability $\alpha=0.05$.
+For each parameter (e.g., $p_1$), we simulate replicates of $X$ at each value of a grid around the estimated value of the parameter, holding the other five parameters fixed at their estimated values (e.g., $\hat{p}_{n,2}$, $\hat{p}_{n,3}$, $n_1$, $n_2$, $n_3$).
+For each method at each combination of parameter values and sample sizes, we compute the proportion of replicates for which the true value of $\pi$ (i.e., the value of $\pi$ associated with the parameterization) is below, contained in, or above the corresponding confidence interval with nominal coverage probability $\alpha=0.05$.

-Figure \ref{fig: distribution} displays the results of this Monte Carlo experiment for the Delta Method, percentile bootstrap, $BC_{\alpha}$ bootstrap, and projection intervals at parameter values around $\hat{p}_{n,1}$, $\hat{p}_{n,2}$, $n_1,$ and $n_2$.\footnote{There is little variation in the coverage probabilities for parameter values around $p_3$ and $n_3$, so we omit the results of this experiment for the sake of clarity.} We note that the black dots display one minus the proportion of replicates for which the realized confidence interval contains the true value of $\pi$, i.e., one minus the estimated coverage of the confidence interval.
+Figure \ref{fig: distribution} displays the results of this Monte Carlo experiment for each interval construction at parameter values around $\hat{p}_{n,1}$, $\hat{p}_{n,2}$, $n_1,$ and $n_2$.\footnote{There is little variation in the coverage probabilities for parameter values around $p_3$ and $n_3$, so we omit the results of this experiment for the sake of clarity.} The black dots display one minus the proportion of replicates for which the realized confidence interval contains the true value of $\pi$, i.e., one minus the estimated coverage of the confidence interval.
 Additionally, Table \ref{table: distribution} reports estimates of the coverage and average length of each interval taken over 100,000 bootstrap replicates at the sample sizes $n$ and estimated values $\hat{p}_{n}$ from \cite{bendavid_etal_2020}.